CSU44081 – Entrepreneurship & High-Tech Venture Creation

 On successful completion of this module, students will be able to:

-5. Make a convincing case (verbally or otherwise) for the value of a product or service to a potential customer, investor, or other stakeholder.
+5. Describe a product or service to a non-technical audience and make a convincing case (verbally or otherwise) for the value of a product or service to a potential customer, investor, or other stakeholder.

 Module Content